-5.B.3 For Emission Points AA-001 and AA-002 (Gel Coat and Fiberglass Lay-up Operations), the permittee shall collect and keep records of resin and gel coat use, organic HAP content, and operation where the resin is used to demonstrate continued compliance with the organic HAP emission limits specified in 3.B.2 and 3.B.3., based on an organic HAP emissions limit in Table 3 to subpart WWW.
-Resin use records may be based on purchase records if you can reasonably estimate how the resin is applied.
-The organic HAP content records may be based on MSDS or on resin specifications supplied by the resin supplier.
+5.B.3 For Emission Points AA-001 and AA-002 (Gel Coat Operations), the permittee shall collect and keep records of gel coat use and organic HAP content to demonstrate continued compliance with the organic HAP emission limits specified in 3.B.2, based on an organic HAP emissions limit in Table 3 to subpart WWWW.
+The organic HAP content records may be based on MSDS.

-Resin and gel coat use records are not required for the individual resins and gel coats that are demonstrated, as applied, to meet their applicable emission as defined in 40 CFR 63.5810(a).
-However, the permittee shall retain the records of resin and gel coat organic HAP content, and the permittee shall include the list of these resins and gel coats and identify their application methods in your semiannual compliance reports.
-If after the permittee has initially demonstrated that a specific combination of an individual resin or gel coat, application method, and controls meets its applicable emission limit, and the resin or gel coat changes or the organic HAP content increases, or you changes the application method or controls, then the permittee shall again demonstrate that the individual resin or gel coat meets its emission limit as specified in paragraph (a) of 40 CFR 63.5810.
-If any of the previously mentioned changes results in a situation where an individual resin or gel coat now exceeds its applicable emission limit in Table 3 to subpart WWWW, the permittee shall begin collecting resin and gel coat use records and calculate compliance using one of the averaging options on a 12-month rolling average.
+Gel coat use records are not required for the individual gel coats that are demonstrated, as applied, to meet their applicable emission as defined in 40 CFR 63.5810(a).
+However, the permittee shall retain the records of gel coat organic HAP content, and the permittee shall include the list of these gel coats and identify their application methods in your semiannual compliance reports.
+If after the permittee has initially demonstrated that a specific combination of an individual gel coat, application method, and controls meets its applicable emission limit, and the gel coat changes or the organic HAP content increases, or you change the application method or controls, then the permittee shall again demonstrate that the individual gel coat meets its emission limit as specified in paragraph (a) of 40 CFR 63.5810.
+If any of the previously mentioned changes results in a situation where an individual gel coat now exceeds its applicable emission limit in Table 3 to subpart WWWW, the permittee shall begin collecting gel coat use records and calculate compliance using one of the averaging options on a 12-month rolling average.